teuben/nemo/docs/source/intro.rst

 Introduction
 ============

-NEMO is a collection of programs, running under a standard UNIX shell\footnote{We will assume some basic knowledge of the UNIX operating system}, capable of running various stellar dynamical codes and related utilities (initialization, analysis, gridding, orbits).
-It can be
-thought of as a collection of various ``groups'' (packages) of programs, a group being defined by their common file structure.
+NEMO is a collection of programs, running under a standard UNIX shell, capable of running various stellar dynamical codes and related utilities (initialization, analysis, gridding, orbits).
+It can be thought of as a collection of various ``groups'' (packages) of programs, a group being defined by their common file structure.

-% A
-% common low level file structure is defined, which is then shared by all
-% groups.
-This lowest file structure eventually interacts directly with
-% the data on disk.
+..
+A % common low level file structure is defined, which is then shared by all groups.
+This lowest file structure eventually interacts directly with the data on disk.

 In addition, a common user interface is defined with which the user communicates with a program.

-%
-% There are also experimental
-% master control programs available, their operation similar to the
-% ones used in so many other astronomical data reduction packages,
+..
+There are also experimental master control programs available, their operation similar to the ones used in so many other astronomical data reduction packages, ({\it e.g.}
-% ({\it e.g.}
-% AIPS\index{AIPS}, and MIDAS\index{MIDAS}
+   AIPS\index{AIPS}, and MIDAS\index{MIDAS}
-% ).
+   ).
-% For Sun workstations a sunview (windows) based
-% menu interface is available under
-% the name {\tt mirtool} \index{mirtool, shell} and an
-% {\tt AIPS}-like interface, under the\index{miriad, shell} name\index{miriad}
-% {\tt miriad}, which works on any UNIX platform.
+   For Sun workstations a sunview (windows) based menu interface is available under the name {\tt mirtool} \index{mirtool, shell} and an {\tt AIPS}-like interface, under the\index{miriad, shell} name\index{miriad} {\tt miriad}, which works on any UNIX platform.

 User interfaces will be described in much more detail in the next chapter and Appendix~\ref{a:iface}.

 In order to run NEMO programs, your UNIX environment has to be modified slightly.
-This is normally done in the form of a few additions to a startup file ({\tt .cshrc} or {\tt .login} \index{.cshrc} \index{.login}
+This is normally done in the form of a few additions to a startup file (``.cshrc`` or ``.login``

+.. \index{.cshrc} \index{.login}

 if you use the C-shell).
 Appendix~\ref{a:setup} gives a full description.